 At Castle Water, we give free, practical advice to help your business use less water to become more sustainable and reduce costs.
 Use our free online resources to engage with your staff and encourage cultural changes that result in less water being used.

 Our Water Efficiency Guide is packed with easy and practical tips to help your business save water and money.
 Find your step-by-step guide here.
+You can also view more details about our business water services & business wastewater services, as well as how to switch to Castle Water.

 We're helping businesses in England & Scotland save on water bills, and with more 5-star Trustpilot reviews than all other water retailers combined - our customers recommend us.Get a quote